 A young woman was sighted in the company of Wanugu in his rented room, and at Kabata-ini Shopping Centre.
 It was alleged the young lady was Wanugu's girlfriend.
 Other reports indicated she's his trusted relative.

 Seronei racked up his mind whether he should confront the gangster, wait for his team to arrive or ask for a backup.
 Considering Wanugu had ordered for some guns from Nairobi, having run out of money, Seronei came to the conclusion he should confront Wanugu.
+If Wanugu wasn't stopped, he thought, it'd take a considerable time to halt him from committing more crimes.

 Wanugu, the young woman and the men had ordered ugali and meat stew at an eatery located at the centre.
 While the evening meal was being readied, they decided to approach a butchery which was opposite the small restaurant.
 Therein, they ordered meat soup.

 Facing him was the butchery.
 The distance between him and his fate was about 7 metres.
-Having made up his mind, he pulled out one of the two pistols he'd carried from his trouser, and pointed it at Wanugu.
+Having made up his mind, he pulled out one of the two pistols from his trouser, and pointed it at Wanugu.

 He ordered Wanugu to surrender.
 Instead, Wanugu grabbed the young woman and used her as a human shield while firing at the cop.
 The cop returned the shots.